 Many rehab centers don’t have the adequate medical assistance and resources needed for the intense and lengthy withdrawal period associated with Methadone detox.
 Some drug rehabs even deny treating patients on high dosages, for that same reason.

 Fortunately, science has evolved, and medicine has had numerous advances in Methadone treatment and detox protocols.
 Today, patients who were told they could never come off this powerful narcotic, actually can actually go through detoxification under medical supervision, effectively and quite comfortably.
 Anesthesia assisted medical detoxification also know as rapid detox, is an easier and faster way to come off Methadone than ever imagined possible.

-Rapid Methadone Detox
+Methadone Addiction Rapid Detox

 From all the available options for Rapid Methadone Detox, the most recognized center is the Waismann Method®.
 The center is exclusively located in So.
 California and it has had one of the highest success rates of any Methadone Detox worldwide.
 This hospital based method significantly reduces the possibilities of relapse caused by the prolonged suffering of the general withdrawal.